 For NRIs selling property in India, the rate of TDS (tax deducted at source) is 20.6% in case of long-term capital gain and 30.9% in case of short-term capital gains.

-Please note that NRIs are allowed to claim exemptions under section 54 and Section 54EC on long-term capital gains from the sale of house property in India.
+Please note that NRIs are allowed to claim exemptions under Section 54 and Section 54EC on long-term capital gains from the sale of house property in India.

 Repatriation of Sale Proceeds by NRI

-Upon sale of immovable property other than agricultural land, farmhouse, or plantation property in India by an NRI or PIO, repatriation of sale proceeds outside India is allowed if the following conditions are met:
+Upon the sale of immovable property other than agricultural land, farmhouse, or plantation property in India by an NRI or PIO, repatriation of sale proceeds outside India is allowed if the following conditions are met:

 - The immovable property was acquired in accordance with the provisions of the foreign exchange law in force at the time of acquisition or the provisions of Foreign Exchange Management (Acquisition and Transfer of Immovable Property in India) Regulations 2018;